 If you didn’t attend you definitely missed out on a lot.

-However, not to worry the African Solar Energy Forum is coming back next year, 2020.
+However, not to worry the African Solar Energy Forum is coming back on the 14th – 15th of April, 2021.
 Make sure you attend!